cwru-robotics/cwru_robotics_autoinstall_scripts/README.md

 This repository will have directories for various types of installations.
 The autoinstall requires the URI of the location of the **RAW** `user-data` and `meta-data` files.
 The URL is [`raw.githubusercontent.com`](http://raw.githubusercontent.com), not [`github.com`](https://github.com).

-During the boot process of the Ubuntu Server Live CD, hold the Shift key down.
-A boot menu should appear.
-Press F6, and escape.
+The bootloader could be either the graphical or the command line version of Grub2.
+The Linux kernel command line must be edited in either version to use the `autoinstall` script.
+The way to get to the place to edit the command line in the two Grub versions differs.
+There is no way to determine which will appear beforehand.
+When booting using the Ubuntu Server Live CD, hold the `Shift` key down.
+The bootloader menu should come up.

+- Graphical Grub
+  - Press F6, and escape.
 The kernel command line is available for editing.

-Add the following line to the boot configuration text:
+- Command Line Grub
+  - Select the basic installation item and press the "e" key.
+  - Find the line that ends in `---`.

+In either instance, there should be three dashes, `---`.
+After the dashes add the following line:

-> `autoinstall ds=nocloud-net;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/`
+> `autoinstall `ds=nocloud-net;s=/cdrom/;h=<new_hostname>`

-If the Grub2 Boot Menu appears, the process is slightly different.
-Press the "e" key to edit the "Ubuntu Installation" option.
-On the line that begins with "linux", type the text below at the end of the line.
-Notice here that there is a backslash (\) before the semicolon between "nocloud-net" and ";".
+It is also possible to use an autoinstall script directly from the GitHub repository:

-> `autoinstall ds=nocloud-net\;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/`
+> `autoinstall 'ds=nocloud-net;s=https://raw.githubusercontent.com/cwru-robotics/cwru_robotics_autoinstall_scripts/<linux_name>/<install_type>/;h=<new_hostname>'`

-Where the `<install_type>` is in the repository that contains at least `user-data` and `meta-data` files.
-The former contains the installation information, while the latter is generally expected to be empty.
-It is required that `meta-data` be present in the directory even if empty.

-Currently, the `hostname` will need to be updated when the system is ready to run.

 ### Failed Attempt